alshival/gpt-discord-bot/README.md

 <img src="https://github.com/alshival/gpt-discord-bot/blob/main/.meta/Screenshot%202023-05-19%207.12.40%20PM.png?raw=true" width="100%" height="100%">
 </p>

 In order to minimize reliance on openAi, a keras layer for relaying requests was added before `gpt-3.5-turbo`.
 Still, openAi's models do most of the heavy lifting.
 This is what allows our bot to create reminders using natural language.
 Each time you use a model command, the openAi model is used only once to obtain the end result.
-The tic tac toe games requires openAi to make a decition each time they make a move.
+The tic tac toe games requires openAi to make a decision each time they make a move.

 To schedule a reminder, use `!reminder YYYY-MM-DD HH:MM <REMINDER>`: